- Plesk for Linux

-A CVE-2015-4000 vulnerability in the TLS protocol implementation, so called 'Logjam'.
-Logjam is a new attack against the Diffie-Hellman key-exchange protocol used in TLS.
+A CVE-2015-4000 vulnerability in the TLS protocol implementation, so-called "Logjam".
+"Logjam" is an attack against the Diffie-Hellman key-exchange protocol used in TLS.

 Millions of HTTPS, SSH, and VPN servers all use the same prime numbers for Diffie-Hellman key exchange.
 Practitioners believed this was safe as long as new key exchange messages were generated for every connection.
 However, the first step in the number field sieve—the most efficient algorithm for breaking a Diffie-Hellman connection—is dependent only on this prime.
 After this first step, an attacker can quickly break individual connections.

-A whitepaper is available that describes this vulnerability.
+Here is a whitepaper which describes this vulnerability.

 Operating system (OS) vendors released the following security advisories to address this vulnerability: